easybuilders/easybuild-easyconfigs/README.md

     ${EBHOME}/eb --robot ${CFGS} ${CFGS}/h/HPL/HPL-2.0-goalf-1.1.0.eb

-This will build and install HPL, after building and installing a GCC-based compiler toolkit and all of its dependencies using the default EasyBuild configuration, which will install to $HOME/.local/easybuild/software.
+This will build and install HPL, after building and installing a GCC-based compiler toolchain and all of its dependencies using the default EasyBuild configuration, which will install to $HOME/.local/easybuild/software.

 The entire process should take about an hour on a recent system.